 - The language processing subsystem only allows data in legal format to be processed.
-In the event that illegal data is received, the subsystem will declare an error and cancel the processing session. - When User Authentication is enabled, the MFP will only accept printing data that contains a username and password that matches those of a pre-registered user.
+In the event that illegal data is received, the subsystem will declare an error and cancel the processing session. - When User Authentication is enabled, the MFP will only accept printing data that contains a username and password (or User Code in the case of User Code Authentication) that matches those of a pre-registered user.
 Any such data is destroyed, preventing the introduction of illegal data.
 When the Printer's authentication mode is set to Simple Authentication, the MFP does not perform authentication on data sent from users that have been given "Guest" status. - The password necessary for authentication is encrypted before the printer driver sends it to the MFP.
 When performing the encryption, it is possible to use a key that is common to both the driver and the MFP, known as the driver encryption key.
 It is also possible to encrypt the password using Simple Encryption, which does not use the driver encryption key.
 If the "Permit Simple Encryption" setting in the MFP is disabled, the MFP will only accept passwords that have been encrypted using the driver encryption key.
 Therefore under these conditions, even when the MFP receives data with passwords encrypted using Simple Encryption, the job will be reset and the data will not be printed out.
-It is therefore recommended to use a stronger encryption method, which ensures that a third party attempting to tap into the communication path will not be able to surmise the actual password and impersonate the password holder. - In addition the printing data itself, it is also possible to encrypt the communication path by selecting "IPP over SSL" as the network communication protocol. - Although the printer job history can be accessed by any individual, it is possible to set the MFP to display user information in the form of asterisks (""). - When Locked Print is selected as the job type, and the operator wishes to print out a Locked Print document stored in the MFP from the operation panel or Web Image Monitor V2, it is necessary to enter a password before the job can be performed.
+It is therefore recommended to use a stronger encryption method, which ensures that a third party attempting to tap into the communication path will not be able to surmise the actual password and impersonate the password holder. - In addition the printing data itself, it is also possible to encrypt the communication path by selecting "IPP over SSL" as the network communication protocol. - Although any authenticated user can view the "Spool Printing" list (Web Image Monitor V2), printer job history and error log, it is possible to display other users' information in the in the form of asterisks ("\\\\"). - When Locked Print is selected as the job type, and the operator wishes to print out a Locked Print document stored in the MFP from the operation panel or Web Image Monitor V2, it is necessary to enter a password before the job can be performed.
 If this password does not match the pre-registered password, the operator is not allowed to retry.
-This prevents illegal access to Locked Print documents. - In addition, it is possible to enable the Document Lock feature, whereby the MFP will deny any attempt to access a given document if an incorrect password is entered ten times consecutively.
-This protects documents from attempts to crack the password via brute-force attacks. - Although it is possible to download illegal fonts and firmware for storage to the HDD, the language processing system is only capable of accepting legal data in pre-defined formats.
-Since the MFP will reject such data, the data is not able to introduce any illegal programs or be processed by any MFP modules.
+This prevents illegal access to Locked Print documents. - When User Authentication is not enabled, it is possible to view the list of Locked Print documents created by all users, however all filenames are displayed as asterisks ("\\\\").
+When User Authentication is enabled, the user cannot view any information on this list until authenticated.
+However, even after successfully logging in, the user can only view a list of his or her own Locked Print documents (the filenames for which are displayed as is, without asterisks).